-- 1. Describe the process of communication and the characteristics of effective communication. - 2.
-Differentiate between communication disorders and communication differences. - Describe the stages of language and literacy development and distinguish among language delays, language disorders and culturally-based language differences. - 4.
-Explain and differentiate among the characteristics, etiologies, and impact of phonology, voice, fluency and language disorders. - 5.
-Explain the effect of hearing loss on the development of communication skills. - 6.
-Describe the role of the speech/language pathology assistant in supporting therapy plans for students in educational settings.
+- Describe the process of communication and the characteristics of effective communication. - Define the differences between communication disorders and communication differences. - Describe the stages of language and literacy development and distinguish among language delays, language disorders and culturally-based language differences. - Explain and differentiate among the characteristics, etiologies, and impact of phonology, voice, fluency and language disorders. - Explain the effect of hearing loss on the development of communication skills. - Describe the role of the speech language pathology assistant in supporting therapy plans for students in educational settings.